gcko/musicroulette/README.md

-Write-Wall
+Music Roulette
 ==========

-A google widget very similar to "Write Space", Write Wall goes a step further and syncs text with the logged in Google Account
+A Chrome extension that allows you to click a button and get a semi-random music video from YouTube.